 UV radiation is another frustration for homeowners, as it can cause rapid discoloration in sensitive materials like fabrics, oils and watercolors.
 UV radiation can also cause photos to fade, ruining priceless mementos before long.
 LED lighting is an encouraging development in this area, though, because it also generates little UV radiation.
 It’s this property that has art museums and galleries considering the transition to LED lighting, and the technology is already in place in world class institutions like The Smithsonian and Sistine Chapel.

 In the end, most homeowners will make their decision on aesthetics, and LED is competing with favorites like incandescent lamps.
 For decades, LED’s only limitation was its appearance, as its early iterations were limited in color and power.
 Those are no longer concerns and LED now offers a superior aesthetic that is fit for any setting.
 LED lighting is being considered by art museums, after all, and art museums need their lights to complement the subject’s beauty.

 Modern LED lighting is versatile in its appearance, and is available in a range of colors and color temperatures.
 It can render color better than incandescent and CFL fixtures, and can output greater volumes of light than both.
-Phantom’s Ultra series of LED cabinet lighting, for example, produces 200 lumens per linear foot, which makes it one of the brightest cabinet lights on the market.
+Phantom’s Ultra series of LED cabinet lighting, for example, produces up to 872 Lumens Per Foot, which makes it one of the brightest cabinet lights on the market.
 LED lighting is also prized for its ability to generate even lighting.
-The directional, rather than radiant, nature of LEDs ensures they are easy to control and meter, so there’s no distracting hotspots or dead areas.
+The directional, rather than radiant, nature of LEDs ensures they are easy to control and meter, so there’s no distracting hot spots or dead areas.